-{\textbf{Memory Management.}} Due to the significant bandwidth difference between WRAM and MRAM, we aim to maximize the data stored in WRAM.
+Due to the significant bandwidth difference between WRAM and MRAM, we aim to maximize the data stored in WRAM.
 The UPMEM DPU lacks a Memory Management Unit (MMU) to virtualize its physical memory, and the DPU is constrained to the limited physical memory capacity.
 Therefore, we propose a WRAM reuse strategy specifically tailored to the query processing stages on PIM.
-This strategy enables multiple threads to operate in a larger address space than the physical WRAM space available.
+This strategy enables threads to operate in a larger address space than the physical WRAM space available.

 Figure~\ref{fig:multithread} illustrates the reuse strategy using the SIFT dataset as an example.
 During the LUT construction stage, we use multiple threads to read the codebooks (32KB) and compute the corresponding entries in the LUT (8KB).
 Once the complete LUT is obtained, we use the same capacity to construct the sum of the combinations (8KB).
-Since the codebooks will not be used in the following phases, they can be safely overwritten to conserve space.
+Since the codebooks are not used in the following stages, they can be safely overwritten to conserve space.
 As a result, the total space required for the codebooks and the full LUT is only 48KB.
-Once the full LUT is obtained, we proceed to the distance calculation stage, which is the most time-consuming stage due to the costly encoded point fetching from MRAM to WRAM.
+Once the full LUT is obtained, we proceed to the costly distance calculation stage, which needs to fetch encoded point from MRAM to WRAM.
 To optimize this process, we reuse the WRAM space occupied by codebooks to allow more threads to load encoded data points concurrently.
 In the example shown in Figure~\ref{fig:multithread}, we utilize 16 threads consuming 32KB of memory.

 The read latency of MRAM does not increase linearly with size, as shown in Figure~\ref{fig:mram:latency}.
-The MRAM read latency increases slowly as the data size grows from 8B to 256B.
-Beyond 256B, the latency rises nearly linearly.
+The latency increases slowly as data size grows from 8B to 256B and increases almost linearly beyond 256B.
 This suggests that smaller MRAM read sizes (under 256B) yield greater benefits.
 Larger MRAM reads can consume significant WRAM space with minimal returns.
 We explore an optimal MRAM read size (buffer size) to enhance overall efficiency.